 Child Abuse Pediatrics (CAP) Fellowship

-Upstate Golisano Children’s Hospital at SUNY Upstate Medical University, in collaboration with the McMahon Ryan Child Advocacy Center, offers an ACGME accredited 3-year fellowship in child abuse pediatrics.
+Upstate Golisano Children’s Hospital at SUNY Upstate Medical University, in collaboration with the McMahon Ryan Child Advocacy Center, offers an ACGME accredited 3-year fellowship in Child Abuse Pediatrics.
 This unique training program provides opportunities for a broad clinical experience as well as robust opportunities for research and scholarly activities.
-Flexibility is offered in Pediatric Hospitalist Medicine and specialized General Pediatrics, as desired.
-Upstate Golisano Children's Hospital is the major pediatric referral center for a 17 county area covering one-third of New York State.
+Flexibility is offered in order to continue to practice in general pediatrics, as desired.
+Upstate Golisano Children's Hospital is the major pediatric referral center for a 20 county area covering one-third of New York State.
 There are up to 20 calls per day to the Onondaga County Child Abuse Hotline.
-The child abuse fellowship program is among only four other programs in the Northeastern United States.
+The Child Abuse Pediatrics fellowship program is among only two programs in New York State.